-This course will comprise a number of excursions to bring to life Devon’s fascinating geology – and how this relates to the equally rich natural history.
-Using our giant 12 foot collage, the fossil seascapes of the Devonian period (+/- 375 million years) will be explained in detail in context of changing continents and climate.
+The course comprises a number of excursions to bring to life Devon’s fascinating geology – and how this relates to the equally rich natural history.
+Using our giant 12-foot collage, the fossil seascapes of the Devonian period (+/- 375 million years) will be explained in detail in context of changing continents and climate.

 Plant life will also feature strongly – their uses, folklore and more, made interesting and easy to understand, often with humour!
 Over 400 species have been seen – special attention to identification through families is the order of the day down to basic species level but no further.

 Our geology excursions will take us into the amazing world of rocky shore marine biology – again detail made plain will be the order of the day.

 Butterflies, moths (we run a trap) bats and industrial archaeology will also feature.

 Adaptive morphology is a specialism of the course as covers both past and present marine biology.